mvp4g/mvp4g2/README.md

 # MVP4G 2
 MVP4G 2 will be the second edition of MVP4G.

 In opposite to the first version of MVP4G, MVP4G 2 will not use generators, JSNI or the widget system.
-Instead it wil use Elemental 2 and APT.
+Instead it will use Elemental 2 and APT.

 Moving to APT will cause changes, related to the options offered by APT.
 Using the ideas of MVP4G, MVP4G 2 will try to take as much as possible of the principles to the next version.